» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Heart failure is often classified according to which side of the heart is affected, although failure of either side may occur independently or together.

-In right sided heart failure where right ventricular contractions are ineffective, it may be the result of a pulmonary embolism or a right ventricular infarction, or it can be from the backing up of blood from damage to the hearts left side.
-If there is backing up of blood into the right heart, the systemic veins become engorged, liver distention results, ascites (seen as enlarged abdomen) occurs, and edema (swelling) of the limbs and feet may be seen.
+In right sided heart failure, where right ventricular contractions are ineffective, the cause may be due to pulmonary embolism or right ventricular infarction, or as a result from the backing up of blood from damage to the hearts left side.
+If there is a backing up of blood into the right heart, the systemic veins become engorged, liver distention results, ascites (seen as enlarged abdomen) occurs and edema (swelling) of the limbs and feet may be seen.

-With left heart failure where there is a disturbance, or a decrease, in the contraction of the ventricle, as usually seen in infarctions, or where there is disease of the valves, the ventricle is not able to empty blood, and therefore can’t accept blood that is returning to it from the pulmonary veins of the lungs.
-This can result in Pulmonary edema , where the fluid seeps out of the capillaries and into the interstial spaces and alveoli of the lungs, or Pleural effusion when the lungs become engorged and fluid seeps out through the veins to collect in the pleural cavity.
+With left heart failure, where there is a disturbance or a decrease in the contraction of the ventricle as usually seen in infarctions, or where there is disease of the valves, the ventricle is not able to empty blood and therefore can’t accept blood that is returning to it from the pulmonary veins of the lungs.
+This can result in Pulmonary edema where the fluid seeps out of the capillaries and into the interstitial spaces and alveoli of the lungs, or Pleural effusion when the lungs become engorged and fluid seeps out through the veins to collect in the pleural cavity.

 As heart failure progresses the reduction in output by the heart results in certain adaptations to take place in the heart and systemically.
 The sympathetic nervous system increases activity to enhance myocardial contractility causing vasoconstriction.
 The cardiac blood volume is increased in order to stretch ventricular muscle fibers and increase ventricular contraction, and hypertrophy occurs in order to increase contractile tissue enabling contractility.
 However, as this condition continues the heart muscle becomes overstretched and the ability to contract declines.

-Because rats are prone to chronic respiratory infections and complications thereof, dilated cardiomyapthy (enlarged heart), or hypertrophic cardiomyopathy (thickening of the ventricular wall) which leads to CHF may ultimately result.
+Because rats are prone to chronic respiratory infections and complications thereof, dilated cardiomyopathy (enlarged heart), or hypertrophic cardiomyopathy (thickening of the ventricular wall) which leads to CHF may ultimately result.

 While heart failure in rats cannot be cured, determining the underlying cause and treating appropriately can allow the rat to feel more comfortable and provide quality time.